Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 The Purpose and Merit of Pinda Daan

 Pinda Daan is the offering of pindas (balls of rice, barley flour, or condensed milk) to one’s departed ancestors (Pitrs).
-This ritual is not merely symbolic; it is a vital spiritual process.
+This ritual is not merely symbolic; it is a vital spiritual process with three core purposes:

 - Soul Transmutation: The primary goal of all post-cremation rites is to help the departed soul transition from the state of a wandering spirit (pret) to that of a venerated ancestor (pitr).
 The pinda offerings provide nourishment and a symbolic body for the soul during its year-long journey to the ancestral realm (pitr-lok).